LAOS

 Key sights:

-Coffee Plantations and minority villages.
+Ethnic minority villages.

 SI PHAN DON - 4,000 islands